The research of Olga Hawn lies at the intersection of strategy and organization theory, business and society.

 The Academy of Management’s Organizations and the Natural Environment (ONE) division awarded her the “ONE Emerging Scholar Award” in 2018.
 The Alliance for Research on Corporate Sustainability (ARCS) honored her with annual conference outstanding paper awards in 2014, 2015 and 2016.
 She was a finalist for the Haynes Prize for the “Most Promising Scholar Under 40” from the Academy of International Business in 2014.
 The Social Issues in Management Division of the Academy of Management gave her the best paper award in 2012.

-She serves on the editorial boards of the Strategic Management Journal, Organization Science, Academy of Management Journal, Business & Society and Organization & Environment.
+She is associate editor of the Strategic Management Journal (SMJ) and serves on the editorial board of the Organization Science, Academy of Management Journal, Business & Society and Organization & Environment.
 She received the Outstanding SMJ Editorial Board Member Award in 2014.

-She received her PhD from Duke, a master’s degree in management research from Saïd Business School at Oxford University, and a master’s degree in international business and a BA in economics from the Plekhanov Russian University of Economics.
+She received her PhD from Duke University, a master’s degree in management research from Saïd Business School at Oxford University, and a master’s degree in international business and a BA in economics from the Plekhanov Russian University of Economics.